sormuras/bach/.bach/README.md

 The `.bach/bin` directory contains scripts and modules used to build modular Java projects.

+### Scripts

 - `bach`: Launch script for Linux and MacOS
 - `bach.bat`: Launch script for Windows
-- `Bootstrap.java`: Bach's platform-agnostic build program used by GitHub Actions workflows.
+- `bootstrap.java`: Bach's platform-agnostic build program used by GitHub Actions workflows
-- `com.github.sormuras.bach@VERSION.jar`: Module `com.github.sormuras.bach`
+- `init.java`: Bach's init program used by launcher scripts and `init.jsh`
+- `init.jsh`: Bach's platform-agnostic init as a JShell load-file

+### Modules

+- `com.github.sormuras.bach@VERSION.jar`: Defines the API of 🎼 Bach, the Java Shell Builder

 ## Directory `.bach/configuration`